This post was written when the Aussie dollar was almost on parity with the USD.

-Last week I was asked me how I’d spend AU$1,600 on a trip to the City, and exactly how I’d make it last.
+Last week I was asked me how I’d spend AU$1,600 on a trip to New York City, and exactly how I’d make it last.
 Challenge accepted!
 Here’s how I’d spend a week in New York for just AU$1,600.

 New York hotels are some of the priciest around so why not consider staying in an airbnb property?
 Rent a room or a whole apartment for the same, or cheaper, than a New York City hotel.
 You can choose what amenities are important to you (WiFi, please!) and hosts often have great tips for the neighbourhood.

 For the purpose of this article, I’ve chosen to ‘stay’ at this stylish apartment near Times Square that costs AU$129 per night.
 That includes WiFi, cable TV and being within walking distance to some of the cities most popular sights, including Times Square, Rockefeller Centre, and the Museum of Modern Arts (MoMA)!

 Total cost of accommodation for a 6-nights @ $129 p/night = AU$774